jianpingliao1991/steedos.org/docs/metadata/object/field.md

 The field type is boolean.

-Indicates whether the field is hidden throughout the steedos user interface.
-If true, this field is not shown in lists, view, edit, filter of steedos user interface, and so on, but can be referenced in scripts or configured in filter conditions.
+Indicates whether the field is hidden throughout the Steedos user interface.
+If true, this field is not shown in lists, view, edit, filter of Steedos user interface, and so on, but can be referenced in scripts or configured in filter conditions.

 ### omit